0xSingularityLab/bubblewand/README.md

 If you have any questions or are interested in collaboration, you can contact us via Telegram or email.

 #### Other
-One-click Create Your Web3 Casino
+Easy to Create Your Web3 Casino

-One-click Create Your Blockchain Casino
+Easy to Create Your Blockchain Casino

-One-click Create Your Dice Game
+Easy to Create Your Dice Game

-One-click Create Your Gambling Game
+Easy to Create Your Gambling Game

-One-click Create Your Blockchain Dice
+Easy to Create Your Blockchain Dice

-One-click Create Your Web3 Dice
+Easy to Create Your Web3 Dice